2025 Israeli judicial reform: Protests

 The anticipated passage of the reform in late March led to a high volume of protests outside the Knesset, marking a continuation of the 2023 Israeli judicial reform protests, with several opposition MKs participating, including Gilad Kariv, Naama Lazimi, Efrat Rayten, while Benny Gantz also visited the protests.

 Passage

-The law passed in the Knesset in late March 2025, with 67 votes in favor and one opposed.
+The law passed in the Knesset in late March 2025, with 67 votes in favor.
 The opposition boycotted the final vote.
+The only vote opposing the bill was from a member of the opposition, Mickey Levy, who claimed to vote by mistake.

-Before the vote, National Unity party leader Benny Gantz, warned the nation was heading in a "dangerous direction", and quoted Menachem Begin, who served as prime minister from 1977 until 1983, who said that “democracies fall or die slowly when they suffer from a malignant disease called the tyranny of the majority, slowly until the curtain of darkness slowly descends on society”.
+Before the vote, National Unity party leader Benny Gantz, warned the nation was heading in a "dangerous direction", and quoted Menachem Begin, who served as prime minister from 1977 until 1983, who said that "democracies fall or die slowly when they suffer from a malignant disease called the tyranny of the majority, slowly until the curtain of darkness slowly descends on society".

 The law will take effect when the next Knesset is convened, which will happen after the next election.

+Reactions

+The Supreme Court of Israel announced on 2 December 2025 that all eleven justices will hear the case, which will likely take place in June 2026.